cowboy/wesbos/README.md

 1. Run `grunt prod` to publish everything to `dist` and start a webserver on [localhost:8000](http://localhost:8000/).

+When REALLY done:

+1. Run `grunt deploy` to publish everything to the `gh-pages` branch, which will be viewable at <http://cowboy.github.io/wesbos/>.

 If you have suggestions for more [first and last name suffixes](https://github.com/cowboy/wesbos/blob/master/config/config.json), file a PR and I'll add them in.
 Just make sure they actually sound cool.
 Thanks!